patbi/Thenavigo_Handbook/1-employment.md

 #### Conflicts of Interest

 Employees have an obligation to conduct the Company’s business free from actual or potential conflicts of interest.
 Employees should not have, either directly or indirectly, any financial or other interest in any entity that is a supplier or client of the Company.
-Outside employment or professional service to any other company cannot affect one’s ability to work efficiently in discharging responsibilities to YEN or one’s ability to act in the best interests of the Company.
+Outside employment or professional service to any other company cannot affect one’s ability to work efficiently in discharging responsibilities to Navigo or one’s ability to act in the best interests of the Company.

 No “presumption of guilt” is created by the mere existence of a relationship with an outside Company.
-However, if you have any influence on transactions involving purchases, contracts, or leases with such companies, it is imperative that you disclose such transactions to YEN’s Legal department as soon as possible.
+However, if you have any influence on transactions involving purchases, contracts, or leases with such companies, it is imperative that you disclose such transactions to Navigo’s Legal department as soon as possible.
 In this manner the Company can safeguard all parties against the existence of any actual or potential conflict of interest.

 The offer or acceptance of certain courtesies of nominal value, generally not to exceed $100.00, such as meals, entertainment or gifts may be acceptable as long as they do not affect the Company’s business relationship.
-However, unacceptable personal gain is realized when you or your relative has a significant ownership in a company with which YEN does business, or when you or your relative receives any kickback, bribe, substantial gift, or special consideration as a result of any transaction or business activity involving YEN.
+However, unacceptable personal gain is realized when you or your relative has a significant ownership in a company with which Navigo does business, or when you or your relative receives any kickback, bribe, substantial gift, or special consideration as a result of any transaction or business activity involving Navigo.

 You are not permitted to give unauthorized gifts to suppliers, vendors or clients.
-However, you may give certain promotional items, such as coffee mugs or other items imprinted with the YEN logo or sales information, as appropriate.
+However, you may give certain promotional items, such as coffee mugs or other items imprinted with the Navigo logo or sales information, as appropriate.

-These guidelines establish only the framework within which YEN expects the business to be conducted.
+These guidelines establish only the framework within which Navigo expects the business to be conducted.
 The purpose of these guidelines is to provide general direction so you can seek further clarification on issues related to acceptable standards of behavior and operation.
 Contact
 Su for more information or questions about conflicts of interest.

 #### Drug and Alcohol Policy

-Our priority at YEN is to create a safe, comfortable, and productive environment for everyone we work with.
+Our priority at Navigo is to create a safe, comfortable, and productive environment for everyone we work with.
 We realize that drugs and alcohol can contribute to a culture of harassment or one that feels unsafe for some employees, even as it can foster camaraderie and friendship among others.
-Above all other considerations, our drug and alcohol policy is intended to preempt and avoid harassment and make work at YEN feel safe.
+Above all other considerations, our drug and alcohol policy is intended to preempt and avoid harassment and make work at Navigo feel safe.

 **It is the responsibility of every employee to ensure that their individual consumption is not making anyone else feel uncomfortable or unsafe.**

 Employees who violate this policy may face disciplinary action, up to and including termination.
 Alcohol in the form of beer or wine may occasionally be brought into the office to celebrate an accomplishment, birthday, or other milestone.
-Though events at the YEN office will be presumed dry until otherwise discussed, there may also be events in the office after work where beer or wine are available.
+Though events at the Navigo office will be presumed dry until otherwise discussed, there may also be events in the office after work where beer or wine are available.

-Illegal drugs should not be used, bought, sold, or distributed while at work, either in the office or outside of the office while representing YEN.
+Illegal drugs should not be used, bought, sold, or distributed while at work, either in the office or outside of the office while representing Navigo.

 #### Complaint Policy

-YEN is committed to creating a safe work environment that is free of threats to the health, safety, and wellbeing of the people who work here.
+Navigo is committed to creating a safe work environment that is free of threats to the health, safety, and wellbeing of the people who work here.
 That includes (but isn’t limited to) harassment, discrimination, violation of health and safety rules, and violence.

-YEN has an open-door policy, so employees are encouraged to report work-related concerns.
+Navigo has an open-door policy, so employees are encouraged to report work-related concerns.
 If something about your job is bothering you, or if you have a question, concern, idea, or problem related to your work, please discuss it with the founder you report to as soon as possible.
 If for any reason you don’t feel comfortable discussing it with them, feel free to raise the issue with any other founder.

-Any employee who witnesses or is subject to inappropriate conduct in the workplace can report it to John or any of the YEN founders.
+Any employee who witnesses or is subject to inappropriate conduct in the workplace can report it to John or any of the Navigo founders.
 We encourage employees to come forward with any workplace complaint, even if it’s not about something that’s explicitly covered in our written policies.

 Once a complaint has been made, the founders will meet and determine how to handle it.
 If one or more of the founders is the subject of the complaint, the remaining founder(s) will determine how to handle it.
 Any reports of a founder engaging in harassment or gross misconduct will trigger an outside investigator.
 With the employee’s permission, we will conduct a complete and impartial investigation, which may involve an outside investigator in serious cases.
 All complaints will be handled as confidentially as possible.
 When the investigation is complete, the company will take corrective action if appropriate.

 We will not engage in or allow retaliation against any employee who makes a good faith complaint or participates in an investigation.
 If you believe that you are being subjected to any kind of negative treatment because you made or were questioned about a complaint, report the conduct immediately to the founders.

-Currently, YEN is too small to have an internal group or department that can independently respond to complaints, so if the founders are named in complaints, they will do their best to hold one another accountable.
+Currently, Navigo is too small to have an internal group or department that can independently respond to complaints, so if the founders are named in complaints, they will do their best to hold one another accountable.
 Where appropriate, the founders will engage a third party to conduct a thorough investigation and recommend corrective action, where necessary.